Bramas/manet-viz/README.md

 #include "ui_control.h"
 ```

-Set the UI attribute for the plugin
+Set the UI attribute for the plugin in the constructor in the `cpp` file:
 ```
 <plugin_name>::<plugin_name>():
   ui(new Ui::Control) { ... }
 ```

-Implement the `createControlWidget()` method:
+Implement the `QWidget * createControlWidget() const` method:
 ```c++
 QWidget * control new QWidget();
 ui->setupUi(control);